RoonMoonlight/EnhancedMod/.github/ISSUE_TEMPLATE/mod-suggestions.md

 ---
 name: Mod suggestions
 about: Do you have suggestion about adding mods?
-title: ''
+title: [Mod Suggestion]
-labels: mod suggestions
+labels: enhancement
 assignees: ''
 ---

 <!--
 ----- Note Starts here -----
-NOTE: As of July 23 2022, the following changes has been made to EnhancedMod structure.
-These changes includes;
-* All steam workshop based mod collections has been moved to EnhancedMod Forgery.
-These mods can be found here: https://github.com/MysticMoonlight/EnhancedMod-Forgery
-* EnhancedMod Classic has been merged with main EnhancedMod repository.

-Please note that we only accept issues related to EnhancedMod series!
-Any modpacks that are outside of EnhancedMod should be reported on appropriate place, not here.
+Please note that we only accept issues related to EnhancedMod series.

-Modpacks that includes on Enhanced Mod are:
+You may only make a issue related to this projects:
 * Half-Life 2: Enhanced
+* Minecraft: Cosmos
+* Minecraft: Asteria
 * Stardew Valley: Wildlife
-* Minecraft: Cosmos
 * Half-Life: Enhanced
 * Sven Co-op: Multiverse Everyday

-For Steam Workshop based mods (e.g. Euro Truck Simulator 2, etc), head to EnhancedMod Forgery Issue Tracker: https://github.com/MysticMoonlight/EnhancedMod-Forgery/issues

-For Starlight map combo related issues, report them on Starlight issue tracker: https://github.com/MysticMoonlight/Starlight/issues
-(Starlight project is considered as part of EnhancedMod project, but it is handled differently due to nature of version management, apologies)
+* Half-Life 2 MMOD: Dystopia Returns

+Making issue for other projects are not accepted and will be closed without warnings.

 Please include more information if possible!

-We won't going to add following types of mod(s), this includes:
-* Any mods which breaks the original atmosphere (e.g. Anime, VTubers or other franchises which is not from their universe)
-* Any mods which does not follow our standards (Our Standards can be read here: https://github.com/MysticMoonlight/EnhancedMod/blob/main/STANDARD.md)
+Please be sure that your issue adheres with our standards.
+Our Standards can be found here: https://github.com/MysticMoonlight/EnhancedMod/blob/main/STANDARD.md

-We cannot provide support if you are using pirated games.
-Please buy it officially from Steam or other ESDs to support the original author of the game, thanks ;)
+Please note that we cannot provide support if you are using pirated games.
+Please buy it officially from Steam or other ESDs to support the original creator of the game, thanks!
 ----- Note Ends here -----
 --!>

+**Checklist**
+[ ] Have you checked if there is any duplicate issues?
+If so you are agreeing that you are not posting any duplicated issues, and may be closed if our team finds out.
+[ ] Are you sure that this issue follows the EnhancedMod standards?
+Any issues or contents that does not follow EnhancedMod standards may not be accepted.
+[ ] Are you sure that you are not using pirated projects?
+Any pirated games will never be supported and will immediately be closed.
+[ ] Are you sure that you are posting issue on right place?
+If not, make sure to double check where you are creating issues.

 **Which mod(s) you want to be added to modpack?**